bioperl/bioperl.github.io/howtos/Beginners.md

 print $seq_obj->seq;
 ```

-As you'd expect, this script will print out 'aaaatgggggggggggccccgtt'.
+As you'd expect, this script will print out *aaaatgggggggggggccccgtt*.
 That `->` symbol is used when an object calls or accesses its methods.

 Let's make our example a bit more true-to-life, since a typical sequence object needs an identifier, perhaps a description, in addition to its sequence.